A(n?) HeXercise v0.0.6

 Primary: Same old, same old.
 But you've got two hands now!

 Secondary: combo-ender.
 Stick it behind at least two weak hits in a row and it'll come out faster.
-Also, punch fireballs.
+In a pinch, you can also punch a projectile back to its sender.

 Primary: Got a bit of a speed boost on the first hit.
 By the way, you now burn twice as much Mana per hit...